tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 * No entity encoding of email addresses.

 * No multiple block quote levels (as of now).
 I've never personally missed having multiple quote levels, which is why I haven't done something about that yet.

-If you feel this is essential then file an issue about this or just mail me and I'll try to give that a bit more prio.
+* Does not support any other formatting within strong (__...__), emphasized (_..._), or header (# ...).
+I personally don't see enough of a problem with this, that I'll prioritize it.

+If you find any of the missing features a problem, I'll happily accept pull requests. :-)

 ## File specifications